 Newington and Marchmont is home to a lot of students.
 Subsequently, there is an amazing choice of international eateries here alongside chic coffee shops.
 Edinburgh’s famous tenement style flats line the streets with views up to Arthurseat, which is easily accessible from here.

 Craigmillar is a residential area but is most notable for being the home to Craigmillar Castle.
 This wonderful little castle is situated within a nature reserve in the city, a beautiful walk and day out.
 Post walk, a nice discovery was the Bridgend Farmhouse, a community-run project with a volunteer-staffed cafe inside.

 Marchmont is worth walking around to discover hidden shops and cafes as it spills onto the Meadows.
 At one side of the Meadows, you’ll find Summerhall.
 It’s on the border between Marchmont and Newington in an area called Sciennes.
-Summerhall is a multi-arts venue in the old veterinary school which was a part of Edinburgh University.
+Above all, Summerhall is a multi-arts venue in the old veterinary school which was a part of Edinburgh University.
 There are weekly Ceilidh Clubs that are open to all for a wee introduction to traditional Scottish folk dancing.
 It also has art exhibitions, gigs and the occasional club night.